-In the natural sciences, advances in local reef protection and management are occurring on many fronts, ranging from basic ecological knowledge of how reefs in the Anthropocene function 149 to tracking of coral reef fish and coral predator populations using environmental DNA (eDNA).^{150,151} Marine spatial planning can now incorporate local projections of coral bleaching conditions and the level of bleaching risk, which are important when developing climate policy and management responses.^{152,153} There are rapid improvements in remote sensing of the health of coral, mangrove, and seagrass habitats (e.g., 154), and fishing effort.155 New technology for monitoring, essential to increase the amount and type of data collected at lower financial and human resource needs, include increasingly effective remote sensing (use of robotics and drones, increasing number of satellites and improved resolution) and greater computing power (including artificial intelligence and the ability to handle the increasing amounts and complexity of the data).
-These improvements help alleviate spatial and temporal gaps in monitoring and increase the potential for data sharing, management, and archiving under application of FAIR principles, thereby creating the opportunity to revolutionise the pathway of data collection to decision-making.
+Advances in the natural sciences related to local protection and management of reefs are occuring on many fronts, ranging from basic ecological knowledge of how reefs in the Anthropocene function 149 to tracking of coral reef fish and coral predator populations using environmental DNA (eDNA) ^{150,151}.
+Marine spatial planning can now incorporate local projections of coral bleaching conditions and the level of bleaching risk, which are important when developing climate policy and management responses ^{152,153,154,155}.
+There are rapid improvements in remote sensing of the health of coral, mangrove, and seagrass habitats (e.g., 156), and fishing effort 157.
+New technology for monitoring, essential to increase the amount and type of data collected at lower financial and human resource needs, include increasingly effective remote sensing (use of robotics and drones, increasing number of satellites, and improved resolution) and greater computing power (including artificial intelligence and the ability to handle the increasing amounts and complexity of the data).
+These improvements help alleviate spatial and temporal gaps in monitoring and increase the potential for data sharing, management, and archiving under application of FAIR principles (findability, accessibility, interoperability, and reusability), thereby creating the opportunity to revolutionise the pathway of data collection to decision-making.

 In the social sciences there are also enormous changes underway to assist in the conservation and sustainable use of coral reefs.
-Increasingly, adaptive governance structures that better integrate principles of equity (including participatory processes such as community monitoring and research, Indigenous Partnership Plans, and Indigenous Ranger Programs), agency, resilience, co-production, and decolonisation are changing the face of coral reef conservation.^{156,157}
+Increasingly, adaptive governance structures that better integrate principles of equity (including participatory processes such as community monitoring and research, Indigenous Partnership Plans, and Indigenous Ranger Programs), agency, resilience, co-production, and decolonisation are changing the face of coral reef conservation ^{158,159}.

-New financial models include debt conversion 158, fish banks 159, and a variety of training tools.160 The newly established Global Fund for Coral Reefs could offer opportunities to accelerate these developments.
+New financial models include debt conversion 160, fish banks 161, and a variety of training tools 162.
+The newly established Global Fund for Coral Reefs could offer opportunities to accelerate these developments.